-The rules below are to be observed by offerors and offeree companies.
-When the term "Marketplace" is used in the rules, this refers to the trading platform on which the shares of the offeree company in question are traded following application.
+The rules are to be observed by offerors and offeree companies.
 It is of the utmost importance for public confidence in the stock market and in the business community that the rules are also respected by other actors, including those who provide advice or otherwise assist offerors, offeree companies or other parties involved in takeover bids in various capacities.